GoMart Ballpark: High school and collegiate events

 GoMart Ballpark has served as a frequent host of the WVSSAC West Virginia High School Baseball State Tournament.
-The Class A, AA, AAA and AAAA state semifinals and championship games have regularly been played at the stadium since the mid-2000s.
+The Class A, AA, and AAA state semifinals and championship games were annually played at the stadium between 2005 and 2025, with an additional Class AAAA debuting in 2025.

 From 2006 to 2018, it also served as the home field for the Marshall Thundering Herd's Conference USA games, as Marshall did not have an adequate baseball facility on its campus in Huntington, located approximately 50 miles (80 km) away.

 The ballpark hosts an annual neutral-site college baseball rivalry game between West Virginia University and Marshall University.
 The matchup consistently draws strong attendance from fans of both schools and is considered a highlight of the college baseball season in West Virginia.